 8.A.68 The Endomembrane protein-70 (EMP70) Family

-Nonaspanins (TM9SF) are characterized by a large non-cytoplasmic domain and nine putative transmembrane domains.
+Nonaspanins (TM9SF) are characterized by an N-terminal TMS, followed by a large hydrophylic domain of about 180 aas, and nine putative transmembrane domains.
 There are 3 in Saccharomyces cerevisiae, Dictyostelium discoideum, and Drosophila melanogaster, and four members are reported in mammals (TM9SF1-TM9SF4).
 Genetic studies in Dictyostelium and Drosophila have shown that TM9SF members are required for adhesion and phagocytosis in innate immune response, and human TM9SF1 plays a role in the regulation of autophagy, and human TM9SF4 in tumor cannibalism.
 Pruvot et al. 2010 reported that the zebrafish genome encodes five members of this family, TM9SF1-TM9SF5.
 Expression analysis showed that all members are maternally expressed and continue to be present throughout embryogenesis to adults.
 Bioinformatic analyses of 80 TM9SF protein sequences from yeast, plants and animals, revealed a conserved protein structure.
 An evolutionarily conserved immunoreceptor tyrosine-based inhibition motif was identifed in the cytoplasmic domain between TMS 7 and TMS 8 in TM9SF1, TM9SF2, TM9SF4 and TM9SF5.
-A conserved TRAF2 binding domain existed in the cytoplasmic regions of TM9SF2, TM9SF3, TM9SF4, and TM9SF5.
+A conserved TRAF2 binding domain exists in the cytoplasmic regions of TM9SF2, TM9SF3, TM9SF4, and TM9SF5.
 This suggests that TM9SF proteins play a regulatory role in a specific and ancient cellular mechanism that is involved in innate immunity.
-Some of these proteins are homologous with ABC protein of TC subfamily 3.A.1.205.
+Thus, these proteins, although possible heavy metal transporters, are auxilary subunits for other processes and are therefore retained in TC subclass 8.A.
+Some of these proteins may be homologous to ABC protein of TC subfamily 3.A.1.205.

 Processes possibly mediated by EMP70 homologues are: